Apartment Building Construction Price Index (ABCPI)

 The Apartment Building Construction Price Index (ABCPI) is a quarterly series measuring changes in contractors' selling prices of a representative apartment building.

-The Apartment Building Construction Price Index (ABCPI) measures changes in contractors' selling prices of a representative apartment building.
+The ABCPI measures the changes in what clients would pay contractors to build a representative apartment building.
 The index relates to both general and trade contractors' work and excludes the cost of land, land assembly, design, development and real estate fees.

 - Construction price indexes

 - Residential construction

 The target population for the ABCPI encompasses all work-in-place cost components included in the contractors' selling prices for apartment buildings constructed in Canada.
 These cost components cover construction activities associated with the architectural, structural, mechanical and electrical trade groups, as well as general contractors' overhead and profit.